SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-13-max-drawdown.md

 There is generally no closed form solutions to describe this distribution.
 Magdon-Ismail et al (2004) derived the cumulative distribution function of maximum drawdown under the assumption that the net value of investment follows Brownian motion with zero drift.
 While even this CDF function under quite ideal assumptions is too complex to proceed with further intuitive discussions or incorporation in portfolio optimization.
 Additionally, the maximum drawdown of a portfolio takes more than maximum drawdown of each constituent to aggregate.
 To control the maximum drawdown explicitly in a portfolio constuction process, we actually need to forecast the return series for every constituent within the universe (N*T), which is obviously not realistic.

-It comes with quite some challeges to analyze the maximum drawdown.
+It comes with quite some challeges to work with maximum drawdown.
 While defintely it is not a desperate battle.
-Rather we might try to circle around and tacle the maximum drawdown indirectly.
-Like during the portfolio optimization, we can penalize other characteristics likely raising the magnitude of maximum drawdown at the same time much easier to incorporate (such as negative skewness, excessive kurtosis, etc...).
+Rather we might try to circle around and tackle the maximum drawdown indirectly.

+For example, during the portfolio optimization, we can penalize other characteristics likely raising the magnitude of maximum drawdown at the same time much easier to incorporate (such as negative skewness, excessive kurtosis, etc...).
 Additionaly, though it is hard to get a closed form function to desrcibe the distribution of maximum drawdown, it is comparably easier to design risky investment policies to have maximum drawdown under control.
 Grossman & Zhou (1993) provides the optimal investment policy under the Gaussian assumption.
 Such an investment policy enables investors to achieve optimal expected utility growth with hard maximum drawdown constraint via dynamic adjustment on holding of risky assets.

-We would like to know how does mean and variance impact maximum drawdown in the under Gaussian and how other key characteristics
+To further elaborate this srategy to put it in application, we need to get more sense about maximum drawdown in absence of a distribution description.
+We need to know more about what factors impact the maximum drawdown in what way.
+That's what we are gonna to dig a little bit with simulation in the next section.

 ### Maximum Drawdown Greek: A simualtion view <a name="factor"></a>

+**The 'Good Old' IID Gaussian**

 ![Gaussian](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/mdd_gaussian.png)

+**The non-Gaussian Perspect**

 ![Moment](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/mdd_moment.png)

+**The non-IID Perspective**

 ![Auto](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/mdd_tsc.png)